Power drills

 Max Impacts Per Minute (IPM)

-The Max Impacts Per Minute, or IPM, measures how fast the hammer mechanism strikes.
-This is a crucial specification for hammer drills, especially when drilling into tough surfaces like concrete.
-Drills with a higher IPM, such as the Makita GPH01Z, DeWalt DCD997CB, and Milwaukee 2906-20, excel in masonry and concrete applications.
+The max impacts per minute, or IPM, measures how fast the hammer mechanism strikes.
+This is a crucial specification for hammer drills, especially when drilling into tougher surfaces like concrete.
+Hammer drills with a higher IPM, such as the Makita GPH01Z, DeWalt DCD997CB, and Milwaukee 2906-20, excel in masonry and concrete applications.

 Max Speed (RPM)

-Max Speed (measured in RPM) reflects how fast the drill can rotate the bit.
-Higher RPMs is important for drilling quick and clean holes in softer materials like wood.
+Max speed (measured in RPM) reflects how fast the drills chuck can rotate.
+Higher RPMs is more important for drilling quick and clean holes in softer materials like wood.
 If speed is your primary concern, check out drills like the Makita GPH01Z, DeWalt DCD997CB, and the Milwaukee 2906-20, which feature some of the highest RPM ratings among the over 100 drills we compared.

 Search the comparison table above to find full specifications and features for these drills.
 And don’t forget to use the Compare feature to compare features of specific tools side-by-side.